 His own self-described musical A.D.D. has kept his music fresh for decades.
-His thoughtful lyrics & charming performances have earned a devoted fan base, multiple Juno nominations, The Polaris Prize, CBC’s "Heart Of Gold", and most recently winning the CFMA's "Producer of the year" and "Oliver Schroder Pushing the Boundaries" Awards.
+His thoughtful lyrics & charming performances have earned a devoted fan base, multiple nominations for Junos, The Polaris Prize, CBC’s "Heart Of Gold", and most recently winning the CFMA's "Producer of the year" and "Oliver Schroder Pushing the Boundaries" Awards.

-“When I was eleven, I lived in Khartoum, Sudan for a month.
+“When I was eleven, I spent a month living in Khartoum, Sudan.
 It was there I was exposed to a very different world…and music beyond Rock & Roll”

 In 2015, his adventurous spirit took him to the country of Belize where he tracked down one of his favourite Belizean bands; The Garifuna Collective (a unique Afro-Amerindian cultural group) and convinced them to create an album together.
 That album (“Black Birds Are Dancing Over Me”) was called “One of the finest musical works of our time” by Billboard's Larry Leblanc, landed Danny’s 3rd Juno nomination (World Music Album Of The Year), and a sold out summer tour of North America with The Garifuna Collective.